 How to Prospect So You Don’t Miss Quality Inbound Leads

-If you agree that everyone who engages with your company is a possible lead, then you need to make sure that you have a process and tools in place to research each of these engagements and determine which are bonafide marketing qualified leads.
+If everyone who engages with your company is a possible lead, then you need to ensure that you have a process and tools in place to research each of these engagements and determine which are bonafide marketing qualified leads.
 A good inbound marketer is a “lead detective” and spends a fair amount of time reviewing Twitter and LinkedIn profiles to determine who the people are that are engaging socially.

 Where Lead Scoring Comes In